texfaq/texfaq.github.io/FAQ-impgraph.md

 commands appropriate to the DVI driver in use.
-In most cases, your (La)TeX distribution will provide a `graphics.cfg` file that will select the correct driver for what you're doing (for example, a distribution that provides both LaTeX and PDFLaTeX will usually provide a configuration file that determines whether PDFLaTeX is running, and selects the definitions for it if so).
+In most cases, your (La)TeX distribution will provide a `graphics.cfg` file that will select the correct driver for what you're doing (for example, a distribution that provides both LaTeX and pdfLaTeX will usually provide a configuration file that determines whether pdfLaTeX is running, and selects the definitions for it if so).

 The [`graphics`](https://ctan.org/pkg/graphics) package provides a toolkit of commands (insert graphics, scale a box, rotate a box), which may be composed to provide